dattazigzag/humanoid_eye_sim/README.md

 No Problem... 😉 But Mac Only 😂

-Make Sure you have [Syphon Transmit](https://github.com/Syphon/Syphon-Transmit) installed for Adobe After Effects (Follow their instructions)
+Make sure you have [Syphon Transmit](https://github.com/Syphon/Syphon-Transmit) installed for Adobe After Effects (Follow their instructions)

-Make sure it's seelected 👇🏼
+Make sure it's selected 👇🏼

 ![alt text](image.png)

-Then create a composition of `320x320`
+Then, create a composition of `320x320`

 ![alt text](_assets/AE_comp.png)

 Do your magic 🪄 in AE ...

-On our middle warte side, in [config.json](Processing/ArtNetSender/config.json) change the server names ...
+On our middle ware side, in [config.json](Processing/ArtNetSender/config.json), change the server names ...

 > OLD config